Mixed Berry Icebox Cake

 D.) Decorate the Top:

-Top the cake with a few frozen mixed berries with fresh mint leaves as garnish.
+Top the cake with a few frozen mixed berries on top.
+You can hold the fresh mint leaves as garnish when you’re ready to serve.

 E.) Freeze the Cake:

-Next, place it into your freezer to freeze, until it is firm enough to cover with clear wrap.
-Then cover and freeze again for at least 4 to 6 hours.
+Next, place it into your refrigerator or freezer until it is firm enough to cover with clear wrap.
+If you are making this icebox cake ahead, we recommend to freezing it.
+Therefore, cover and freeze for at least 4 to 6 hours.

 A glass baking dish with an icebox cake covered with whipped cream and mixed berries.